Solved! What Is a Good Mortgage Rate?

 Borrowers with high credit scores and low debt-to-income ratios will likely qualify for a lower mortgage rate.

 As with any type of loan, mortgage lenders are more likely to offer a good mortgage rate to borrowers who have high credit scores and low debt-to-income ratios.
 In general, borrowers with a credit score of 670 or above are considered to have “good” or “excellent” credit, which will likely translate into better mortgage rates.
 Similarly, borrowers with little debt to their name are seen by lenders as less likely to default on their mortgage payments and will likely be offered a better mortgage rate.
 Debt-to-income (DTI) ratios are calculated by dividing the borrower’s monthly debt payments by their gross monthly income.
 If the borrower has a DTI of 43 percent or more, they’re more likely to be seen as risky to lend to, and will likely be offered a higher interest rate than a borrower with a lower DTI.
 Borrowers with fair credit or high levels of debt can work on improving their finances before they plan to buy a home in order to get the best mortgage rate for them.
+To do this, they’ll want to make sure they pay their bills on time each month and make at least the minimum payment on their credit cards, as well as working to pay down high-interest debt as quickly as possible.

 Lenders base mortgage rates on several factors, including down payment, income, loan term, property location, and whether the rate is fixed or adjustable.